KasperKnop/WEB1/docs/02-css.md

 <img style="display: block; margin: auto;" src="https://github.com/KasperKnop/WEB1/blob/main/resources/navbar.png?raw=true">

 It might be worth noting that you can use the `display` property to set whether an element is treated as a block or inline box.
-Lists do not have markers when they are treated as inline elements.
+List items do not have markers when they are treated as inline elements.

 ??? note "Example Solution"
     ```css